 LeVert was responsible for more than half of Brooklyn's scoring in the period, helping them force overtime, where LeVert went on to score 11 more points to deliver the win and give him a career-best 51 points for the game.

 📼 | The 9th 50-point game in franchise history belongs to @CarisLeVert pic.twitter.com/66OCSjeSX9- Brooklyn Nets (@BrooklynNets) March 4, 2020

-Surprisingly, Harden's impressive quarter doesn't make the list of highest scoring quarters in NBA history.
-He would've needed another five points to crack the top-5 and another 11 to break the all-time record.
+Surprisingly, LeVert's impressive quarter doesn't make the list of highest scoring quarters in NBA history.
+He would've needed another six points to crack the top-five and another 12 to break the all-time record.

 With that in mind, let's take a look at the highest scoring quarters in NBA history...

 Chamberlain being on this list shouldn't come as a huge surprise considering he owns the NBA record for most points scored in a single game.

 23 of those points from that famous game came in the first quarter.
 He then scored 18 in the second, followed by 28 in the third, leaving him 31 points shy of the century mark with one quarter to go.

 As you know, Chamberlain got the job done.